Zhorod/MyDaemonV0/README.md

-# mydeamonV0
+# MyDaemon
-test repository for the future MyDaemon project
+Repository for the MyDaemon project